 In the Orlu reserve, you can meet many species on the trails, if you are curious, attentive and observant!
 So which animals is it possible to meet?

-- engines of the marmots of course !
+- of marmots of course !

-- engines of the isards (for the lucky ones)
+- of chamois (for the lucky ones)

-- engines of the Ptarmigan
+- of Ptarmigan

-- engines of the Capercaillie, endemic to the Pyrenees
+- of Capercaillie, endemic to the Pyrenees

 To put all the chances on your side to get to see these different species, you have to go for a walk with the Mountain Observatory, fascinating professionals, with very sharp eyesight who will make you discover the riches of our mountains!